PCC/Deanery Synod Elections

-Joining and serving on The PCC
+Joining and Serving on The PCC

 This short note is intended as a brief guide to serving on the PCC at St Andrew’s Chorleywood.It is intended merely as a summary note and not a comprehensive guide.
-The rights and duties of the PCC, and of PCC members, are set out in detail in ‘The Church Representation Rules,’ which may be borrowed from the PCC Secretary (currently Ian Monument) or from the church office.
+The rights and duties of the PCC, and of PCC members, are set out in detail in ‘The Church Representation Rules’, which you can access online.
+Please see “For further Reading” below.

 Being a member of the PCC at St Andrew’s is a service.
 Like any Christian service, it can be immensely rewarding but can also have moments of grind – such as finishing a long meeting after 11pm on a Monday evening!
 In short, there are two key duties that fall to the PCC:

 Taking overall responsibility for the financial management of the church

 The Anglican context